marrober/pacman/README.md

 # DevSpaces configuration

-Configure a global oauth connection to guthub using the information here : https://eclipse.dev/che/docs/stable/administration-guide/configuring-oauth-2-for-github/
+Configure a global oauth connection to github using the information here : https://eclipse.dev/che/docs/stable/administration-guide/configuring-oauth-2-for-github/

 Github app created in marrober Github location on 8th January with the credentials in Notes document.